foofvalve/trez/README.md

 - change /post[execution] to be nice iso
 - generate loads of data => 2000 tests, 50 test suites, 15 days
 - /GET trend data for trend graph - test with smaller data
+- update when dupe found,
+- add index to
+- update setup script